carlosperate/ubittool/README.md

 Utility to extract a MicroPython program and/or interpreter from a microbit.

-Install in a virtual environment:
+Install in a Python 2.7 virtual environment:

 ```
 pip install .